krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ![alt text](/assets/async-demos/alloc.png "flames")

 The class ```AbstractRequestLoggingFilter``` is responsible for over **99%** of recorder allocations.
-How to find where it is created will be done in [Methods profiling](#methods) section, feel free to skip it for now.
+How to find where it is created will be done in the [Methods profiling](#methods) section, feel free to skip it for now.
 Here is an answer:

 ```java